FanJups/oracle-java-se-11-course-product-management/README.md

 This is a copy  based on my experience.

-The instructor used a linux OS and I used windows.
+The instructor used a linux OS and NetBeans IDE.
+My setup is based on windows, Eclipse IDE and Maven as my build tool.

+We used different setups so I have to adapt.

 This situation forced me to make little changes on my code related to how windows manage paths.